-New England Aster has an upright habitat, with green, hairy, lance-like foliage.
-Blooms in late summer with 1 1/2" purple, daisy-like blooms with yellow centers that are attractive to butterflies.
-An excellent choice for bogs, moist valleys or streambeds in or near your water garden feature.
-Also great in your terrestrial garden--as long as you keep the soil moist.
-Blooms in late summer into fall when other flowers are fading.
+New England Aster or 'Novae-angliae' has an upright habitat, with green, hairy, lance-like foliage.
+The New England Aster blooms in late summer with 1 1/2 inch purple, daisy-like blooms with yellow centers that are attractive to butterflies.
+New England Aster is excellent choice for bogs, moist valleys or streambeds in or near your water garden feature.
+New England Aster is also great in your terrestrial garden--as long as you keep the soil moist.
+New England Aster blooms in late summer into fall when other flowers are fading.

 Sunlight Requirements Full sun